 Deciding which path is right for you

-If you’re more interested in prestige and the sense of validation that comes from traditional publishing, you don’t want to do the bulk of the work yourself, and instead would prefer to work alongside an agent and publisher, give traditional publishing a go.
+If you’re more interested in the sense of validation that comes from traditional publishing, you don’t want to do the bulk of the work yourself, and instead would prefer to work alongside an agent and publisher, give traditional publishing a go.
 Many authors go this route because they want to see their work in bookshops and be part of the traditional industry.
+Some authors can’t afford to self-publish, and so they attempt the traditional path instead.

 Remember, whatever you choose, you can always shift focus.
 If you try going down the traditional publishing route and find it isn’t working for you, explore self-publishing.
 Many traditionally published authors are publishing some projects by themselves these days, becoming “hybrid” authors who do both.